Apple cider vinegar is often promoted as something that can help with a wide range of areas of health.

 One obvious aspect is that apple cider vinegar contains almost no calories.
 Therefore, adding it could displace other calories in some way.
 For example, adding it to a salad instead of a higher calorie dressing could save calories.

 But honestly, most people are referring to the benefits of having a shot of it in the morning.

-Regardless of what you think of the theoretical reasoning, we actually do have research on this topic to see the results in practice.
+Regardless of what you think of the theoretical reasoning, we have research available to see the results in practice.

 Firstly, that small loss is not really anything to write home about.
 It also had the flaw where participants intake was self-reported.
 There are massive issues with self-reported intake, which is obviously an issue.

-This is an area which has also been studied for >10 years as well and there has been no significant results to make it seem like apple cider vinegar leads to significant weight-loss.
+This is an area that has also been studied for >10 years as well.
+There have been no significant results to make it seem like apple cider vinegar leads to significant weight loss.

 Blood Glucose Levels and Insulin

 Blood glucose levels is the biggest area where apple cider vinegar appears to have benefit.

 Apple cider vinegar includes 5-6% acetic acid.
 And the proposed mechanism is that the acetic acid delays gastric emptying.

 Delayed gastric emptying means that it is easier for insulin to keep blood glucose levels within range.
 Therefore, insulin levels do not need to rise as high and blood glucose levels also will not get as high.